 The range of expansions available for Zenoss makes this tool a solid option whether you’re doing general infrastructure monitoring or working specifically with HP devices.
 To view a quote for Zenoss you’ll have to contact the sales team directly.
 There is also a demo that you can schedule.

 Finally, we have the Open Hardware Monitor.
 Open Hardware Monitor is an open-source hardware monitor that can monitor HP devices.
 The tool monitors the temperature, fan speed, voltage, load, and clock speeds of connected devices.
 The tool can also measure other elements like SMART hard drives, Nvidia and ATI video cards.

 Open Hardware Monitor is recommended for those enterprises that want to use an infrastructure monitoring tool without paying a premium price.
 The software is available for Windows XP, Vista, 7, and Linux.
 You can download the program for free.

 No matter what HP hardware or services you’re using in your organization, there are many options depending on the device you’re trying to monitor.
-Tools like SolarWinds Application & Performance Monitor, Site24x7 HP Network Device Monitoring Tool, and Paessler HP Monitoring with PRTG Network Monitor, monitor a wide range of HP services with high-quality user experiences.
+Tools like SolarWinds Application & Performance Monitor and Paessler HP Monitoring with PRTG Network Monitor, monitor a wide range of HP services with high-quality user experiences.

 For the most effective monitoring experience, pick a tool that most matches your business requirements.
 If you’re primarily looking to monitor HP computers, use a tool like Paessler PRTG Network Monitor.
 If you’re mainly monitoring HP servers, use a tool like SolarWinds Application & Performance Monitor or AppDynamics.